 The digital product has to pass through certain regulatory bodies in such cases.
 Biotech is another industry where a lean MVP is impossible for obvious reasons.

-But for most industries, a Minimum Viable Product is launched with minimal features and in less time.
-Most billion-dollar enterprises now, like Airbnb, Dropbox, Twitch, Stripe, and more, started with a basic version of their digital product.
-Do you know that Airbnb started with a simple landing page with no features like map view or even payments?
+But for most industries, a Minimum Viable Product is launched with minimal features in less time.
+Most billion-dollar enterprises, like Airbnb, Dropbox, Twitch, Stripe, and more, started with a basic version of their digital product.
+Do you know that Airbnb started with a simple landing page with no features like map view or payments?

-The point here is that launching your MVP is possible with simple websites and MVPs with minimal features, which act as a base for testing in your digital product development.
+The point is that launching your MVP is possible with simple websites and MVPs with minimal features, which act as a base for testing your digital product development.

 A lean Minimum Viable Product, thus, is a building block.
 It is a process to develop the final product you want to build for your enterprise.

 It is conducive to talking to some users or customers before you plan to build a Minimum Viable Product.
-It doesn’t imply that you have to spend years on customer interaction or research.
+It doesn’t imply that you must spend years on customer interaction or research.

-But customer feedback and some interactions with your users will help you develop solutions that serve your customers.
-If you can be your product user, then it can also be helpful to bring those insights while building your MVP.
+But customer feedback and interactions with your users will help you develop solutions that serve your customers.
+If you can be your product user, it can also be helpful to bring those insights while developing your MVP.

-In simple words, if you are solving some problem for your customers, you should have a general idea of the problem and the potential solution for it.
+In simple words, if you are solving a problem for your customers, you should have a general idea of the problem and its potential solution.